WebAssembly/WASI/docs/WitInWasi.md

 the elements with `none` indicating the end of the stream.

-This resource-based workaround can be used for asynchronous I/O by using [wasi-poll] to poll for multiple streams, however it doesn't support composing asynchronous work across multiple components, and it has some scaling limitations.
+This resource-based workaround can be used for asynchronous I/O by using [wasi-io] to poll for multiple streams, however it doesn't support composing asynchronous work across multiple components, and it has some scaling limitations.
 These limitations will be fixed when built in `stream` types are available.